andreas-mausch/android-broadcom-firmware-finder/README.md

 Android image on your local hard drive in this case is here: _/home/neonew/Downloads/lineage-14.1-20180325-nightly-zerofltexx-signed.zip_
 (Adjust it to point to your image)

-You can adjust the pattern by passing a parameter *--pattern=xyz* right before *image.zip*.
+You can adjust the pattern by passing a parameter *--broadcom-pattern=xyz* right before *image.zip*.
 The default pattern is _*bcmdhd*.bin_.

 You can hide verbose logging via parameter *--log-level=ERROR*.